mich561d/plainJpaTemplate/README.md

 ### Setting up your Local Database

 - Use MySQL Workbench to create a new database for the project (jpademo, for example) The real persistence.xml file is git-ignored, so you don't get it with the project.

-The project, however, does contain a template in
+The project, however, does contain a template in `\src\main\resources\META-INF\persistence_TEMPLATE.xml`

-  \src\main\resources\META-INF\persistence_TEMPLATE.xml
-Open this file and (in source mode) change properties to reflect the database you just created Rename this file to persistence.xml
+- Open this file and (in source mode) change properties to reflect the database you just created
+- Rename this file to persistence.xml
-TBD (make an option to do this without NetBeans) Open the project in NetBeans and run the file `utils.Tester` Verify that this created the database
+- BD (make an option to do this without NetBeans) Open the project in NetBeans and run the file `utils.Tester`
+- Verify that this created the Single table in your database

 **Now your project is ready for you to do great stuff :smiley:**